Common Workplace Accidents in Ohio

 We know the language of the Ohio workers’ compensation system.
 We know what claims examiners look for in workers’ comp benefits applications, too.
 We can ensure your claim application is complete and clear to claim examiners and enhance the potential for faster approval of benefits to you.

-Get Workers’ Compensation After Your Workplace Accident
+Get Workers’ Compensation After Your Workplace Accident in Ohio

 When you put Heller, Maas, Moro & Magill, Co., LPA to work on your claim, the advantage moves back to you.
 We work with workplace accidents like yours and the workers’ compensation claims that result from them every day.
 We can help you submit a complete and clear workers’ compensation claim the first time or in an appeal, and help you get benefits you deserve.